apache/spark/UPDATING.md

   - update SSHHook constructor
   - use SSHOperator class in place of SSHExecuteOperator which is removed now.
 Refer test_ssh_operator.py for usage info.
   - SFTPOperator is added to perform secure file transfer from serverA to serverB.
 Refer test_sftp_operator.py.py for usage info.
-  - No updates are required if you are using ftpHook, it will continue work as is.
+  - No updates are required if you are using ftpHook, it will continue to work as is.

 ### S3Hook switched to use Boto3

 The airflow.hooks.S3_hook.S3Hook has been switched to use boto3 instead of the older boto (a.k.a. boto2).
-This result in a few backwards incompatible changes to the following classes: S3Hook:
+This results in a few backwards incompatible changes to the following classes: S3Hook:
   - the constructors no longer accepts `s3_conn_id`.
 It is now called `aws_conn_id`.
   - the default conneciton is now "aws_default" instead of "s3_default"
   - the return type of objects returned by `get_bucket` is now boto3.s3.Bucket